 - Mix flour and baking powder.

-- To egg mixture, add an alternate buttermilk and flour mix.
+- To egg mixture, alternate adding the buttermilk and flour mixture.

 - Next, add vanilla and salt to the cake batter.

 - Fold in egg whites and stir in gently.

 - Also, gently fold in the pecans and coconut.

 - Cool on a rack and remove wax paper.

 - Beat cream cheese and slowly add powdered sugar and vanilla extract.
 Beat in butter.
 Mix until smooth.